 Homeschooling while traveling is what is known as Roadschooling!
-So we decided to create an article dedicated to homeschooling on the road called Roadschooling 101: How to Homeschool While Traveling.
+So we decided to create an article dedicated to homeschooling on the road.
+Let’s get into Roadschooling 101: How to Homeschool While Traveling.

 For most of us, school meant growing up with the same bunch of kids in a traditional classroom setting for twelve years.
-We would sit quietly at our desks that were lined up perfectly in organized rows, while the teacher wrote our assignments on the chalkboard.
+We would sit quietly at our desks while the teacher wrote our assignments on the chalkboard.

-Our typical school day would consist of all the basic subjects like Math, Science, English, Social Studies and Spelling, lunch in a noisy cafeteria, and outside recess if we were well behaved that day.
+Our typical school day would consist of all the basic subjects.
+These included Math, Science, English, Social Studies and Spelling.
+Then, lunch in a noisy cafeteria, and outside recess if we were well behaved that day.

-Well, those days are long gone for many students and for many good reasons, one of which is the current COVID-19 pandemic has forced many parents to look into alternative schooling options such as virtual school, remote learning, homeschool, and roadschooling.
+Well, those days are long gone for many students and many reasons.
+RVing is one reason, and another is the forced-homeschooling thanks to COVID.
+Now, many parents are looking into alternative schooling methods, including Roadschooling.

 You may be eligible for homeschooling financial aid from your state.
 To find out if you qualify for financial assistance, check with your state agencies to learn more.
 The states hit the hardest with COVID-19 will get funding first.